a-flyleaf/toyshelf/misc.md

 - scour sketches from the roundups

-Besides the above, all scoured from monthly roundups, there's a few finished pieces in [the project's gallery](https://a-flyleaf.github.io/ygbtdm/gallery).
+Besides the above, all scoured from [monthly roundups](https://a-flyleaf.github.io/ygbtdm/gallery/roundups), there's a few standalones in [the project's general gallery](https://a-flyleaf.github.io/ygbtdm/gallery).

 <h2 id="wolf">“wolf-skull”</h2>
 Minor/side character in [<i>You're gonna be the death of me</i>](https://a-flyleaf.github.io/ygbtdm/) whose design I like too much because *of course I do, I gave them a wolf motif, I dug my own grave I'll lie in it.* Basically recycles Flynn's body type, yes---but besides both being showy ?brunettes, they're not terribly similar.

 - also scoured from roundups
+- plus that one standalone comic-thign??